BlushyTears/SteamWand/README.md

 # DCS Engine

 A modular, data-driven C++ engine built on axiomatic composition.
-Everything is an atom.
+Everything is an 'atom' that resides in a defined 'World'.
 Entities are whatever you make them.

 ---